chenglin-lcl/LPDiNMF/README.md

 # LPDiNMF
-The code of DiNMF (unofficial version).
+The code of LPDiNMF (unofficial version).
 Note: The code is for reference and learning only.
 ## Reference：
-[1]Jing, Wang, Feng, et al. Diverse Non-Negative Matrix Factorization for Multiview Data Representation.[J].
-IEEE transactions on cybernetics, 2017.
+[1] Wang J, Tian F, Yu H, et al. Diverse non-negative matrix factorization for multiview data representation[J].
+IEEE Transactions on Cybernetics, 2017, 48(9): 2620-2632.